-- 1. Given that the school bus is part of NCAI, students must behave inside the bus in the same manner that they do in the classroom. - 2.
-The student must be ready 5 minutes before the scheduled pick-up time; if he/she is not ready the bus driver will wait approximately 30 seconds and leave. - 3.
-For children from preschool through third grade, school staff will be responsible for taking the students to the bus after school.
-Older students must board their buses on time.
-The buses leave 10 minutes after the dismissal bell. - 4.
-The chaperone of each bus will be responsible for the care and discipline of the students.
+- 1. Students must follow the same school behavioral expectations while on the bus, and must obey the bus driver and chaperone at all times. - 2.
+Students must be ready 5 minutes before the scheduled pick-up time; the bus driver will wait only 30 seconds before departing. - 3.
+For preschool through third grade, staff will escort students to the bus.
+Older students must board on time.
+Buses leave 10 minutes after the dismissal bell. - 4.
 A responsible adult must be at home to receive the students; if there is no one at home the student will be brought back to school and parents must come pick them up. - 5.
 The chaperone will assign a seat to each student to avoid disorder and delays.
 Students of all ages are required to use seat belts and remain seated correctly at all times. - 6.
-Keep arms, head, and body inside the bus at all times, and do not litter. - 7.
+Keep arms, head, and body inside the bus at all times.
+Do not litter. - 7.
 For safety and cleanliness reasons, eating is not permitted on the bus. - 8.
+Bus chaperones will maintain a discipline log and record all incidents.
+The first incident will be a verbal warning.
+The second incident will be communicated with parents.
+The third incident will be reported to the school administration.
+Further disciplinary action will result.
+Additional incidents may result in loss of bus privileges. - 9.
 Changes to the route or stops are only permitted in case of emergency and must be authorized in the office in writing (no phone calls) by parents or guardians at least two hours in advance.
 These changes have an additional cost of \$10 per day.
-Bus drivers and chaperones are not authorized to make changes. - 9.
-The bus chaperones will keep a discipline log.
-The first incident will be a verbal warning and recorded in the log.
-The second incident will be recorded and communicated with parents.
-The third incident will be recorded and reported to the school administration.
-Further disciplinary action will result.
-Additional incidents may result in loss of bus privileges. - 10.
-The school transportation contract is for 10 months, and payment must be made regardless of the number of school days in any given month.
-Withdrawal from the school bus service is not permitted during the month of December. - 11.
+Bus drivers and chaperones are not authorized to make changes. - 10.
+The annual contract is for a full year of service.
+There are no discounts or refunds for unused days or months.
+Annual contracts are established for a specific family and are not transferable to other passengers.
+Change of address is only permitted if family moves to a different house.
+One change to or from an annual contract is permitted per school year. - 11.
 School bus service will be suspended if the family has not paid for two months.